akullpp/awesome-java/README.md

 ## Logging

+*Libraries that log the behavior of an application*

 * [SLF4J](http://www.slf4j.org/) - An abstraction layer which is to be used with an implementation
 * [Log4j](http://logging.apache.org/log4j/)
 * [Logback](http://logback.qos.ch/)

 ## Machine Learning

+*Tools that allow to learn from data via a set of specific algorithms*

 * [Apache Mahout](https://mahout.apache.org/)
 * [Apache Spark](http://spark.apache.org/)